Hakkari (tribe): Hakkariyya regiment and Ayyubid era

-after Imad ad-Din Zenki's campaign into Hakkari territory, the Hakkari tribesmen enlisted in the Zengid army as mercenaries, numbering over 4,000-6,000.
+after Imad al-Din Zengi’s campaign into Hakkari territory, the Hakkari tribesmen enlisted in the Zengid army as mercenaries, numbering over 4,000-6,000.
 They established the Hakkariyya regiment which was led by Sayf ad-Din Mashtub (son of Ahmad and grandson of Abu'l-Hayja Al-Hakkari) and Isa Al-Hakkari.
 The Hakkariyya regiment were the main reason for Saladin's succession in Egypt and the establishment of the Ayyubid Sultanate.
 The Hakkariyya along with the Hadhbaniyya, were the largest and most powerful Kurdish tribes that made up the Military oligarchy within the Ayyubid Sultanate.
 Emir Mand, one of the Hakkari Emirs was granted the emirate of Kilis.
 In 1185, Sayf ad-Din Mashtub the commander-in-chief of the Hakkariyya regiment, Took part in Saladin's expedition against the Zengid Emirate of Mosul.
 Sayf ad-Din Mashtub was assigned by Saladin to take over Jazirat ibn Omer. probably using him as a rallying point for his tribesmen, In fact many Hakkari Kurds gathered around him. but Saladin had to give up the campaign.
 During the siege of Acre, Sayf al-Din was actively engaged in supplying Ayyubid troops through Sidon. in the beginning of 1191, he was appointed to the post of commander of the garrison within the fortress besieged by the Crusaders.
 Acre was in its throes.
 Sayf al-Din went out to meet the French Crusader king but the latter insisted on an unconditional surrender, There began desertions from the fortress.
 Saladin could not break the ring of the siege and Acre fell on 12 July 1191.
 Sayf ad-Din Mashtub was captured and closely guarded, but he was able to escape.
 He appeared before Saladin on May 15 1192.
 Sayf ad-Din was granted the Fiefdom of Nablus, but died on 6 November 1192.
 After Saladin, the Hakkariyya regiment were under the service of Az-Zahir Ghazi and his successors.
 The Hakkariyya remained the dominant military oligarchy within the Ayyubid emirate of Aleppo, until they were eventually replaced by the Qaymariyya as the Dominant Kurdish tribal military oligarchs.